JoinTheAlliance/alliancebot/README.md

-# creditbot

-Community Helperbot for Discord
+# The Alliance Community Discord Bot

 This bot features the following commands:
 /help - Get help, based on the documentation the bot has been trained on